Our work community

 For NIB, a sustainable workplace means that we trust and respect each other.
 We are committed to promoting fair and equal treatment of all our employees, and aim for a balanced diversity among our staff.
 We support inclusion and strive to prevent discrimination and harassment.
 The foundation of these values are set out in NIB’s Code of Conduct, our Staff Regulations and other staff-related documents.

-We are taking concrete actions to raise awareness on these matters, and NIB has an Equality, Diversity and Inclusion Plan in place.
-For the period of 2019–2021, the Plan focuses on a diversified workforce, wellbeing at work and flexible ways of working, and increasing organisational awareness, accountability and transparency in diversity and inclusion matters.
+We are taking concrete actions on these matters, and NIB has an Equality, Diversity and Inclusion (EDI) Plan in place.
+For the period of 2022–2024, the Plan focuses on a diversified workforce, wellbeing at work and flexible ways of working, and increasing organisational awareness, accountability and transparency in diversity and inclusion matters.